-Denver, Colorado May 5, 2020
+Denver, Colorado April 22, 2021

-This is an analysis and overview of the financial activities of the Employees' Retirement Plan of the Denver Board of Water Commissioners (Plan) as of and for the years ended December 31, 2019.
-This information should be read in conjunction with the financial statements and notes which follow.
+This is an analysis and overview of the financial activities of the Employees' Retirement Plan of the Denver Board of Water Commissioners (the Plan) as of and for the year ended December 31, 2020.
+This information should be read in conjunction with the financial statements and notes, which follow.